Jacob-CL/UnforeseenCreativity/Aggregate.md

 - Team Cymru malware hash lookup using whois: (Note: Output is timestamp of last seen and detection rate) `whois -h hash.cymru.com <SUSPICIOUS FILE HASH>`

 # [dig](https://linux.die.net/man/1/dig) commands

-The `dig` command (Domain Information Groper) is a versatile and powerful utility for querying DNS servers and retrieving various types of DNS records
+- The `dig` command (Domain Information Groper) is a versatile and powerful utility for querying DNS servers and retrieving various types of DNS records
+- A DNS zone transfer is essentially a wholesale copy of all DNS records within a zone (a domain and its subdomains) from one name server to another.
+The information gleaned from an unauthorised zone transfer can be invaluable to an attacker.
+It reveals a comprehensive map of the target's DNS infrastructure, including subdomains, IP addresses and name server records.
+If the server is misconfigured and allows the transfer, you'll receive a complete list of DNS records for the domain, including all subdomains.

 - Performs a default A record lookup for the domain. - `dig domain.com`
 - Retrieves the IPv4 address (A record) associated with the domain. - `dig domain.com A`